Paris Saint-Germain FC ownership and finances: QSI takeover and club transformation

-The strategy behind Qatar's buyout of PSG was presenting a worldwide image of itself as a great footballing nation before it stages the 2022 FIFA World Cup.
-In November 2010, right before the vote, UEFA president Michel Platini met with French president Nicolas Sarkozy, the emir of Qatar Al Thani, and the Qatari prime minister.
-Sarkozy is a well-known supporter of PSG, which were then struggling financially under Colony Capital.
-After that meeting, Platini changed his voting intention, from the US to Qatar, and six months later QSI bought PSG.
+The strategy behind Qatar's acquisition of PSG has been linked to efforts to project a global sporting image ahead of the 2022 FIFA World Cup.
+In November 2010, shortly before the vote, UEFA president Michel Platini met with the Emir of Qatar, the Qatari prime minister, and French president Nicolas Sarkozy, a known supporter of PSG, at a time when the club was struggling financially under Colony Capital.
+Following this meeting, Platini reportedly changed his voting intention from the United States to Qatar, and six months later QSI acquired PSG.